Location: Faculty Office Building Room E-2

 Web address: www.newpaltz.edu/math

-Those interested in any of these programs are invited to request a faculty adviser in the Department of Mathematics.
-Upon completion of Calculus I and Introduction to Proof with an average grade of at least B-, a student can declare one of the above majors.
+Those interested in any of these programs are invited to request a faculty advisor in the Department of Mathematics.
+Upon completion of Calculus I or Calculus II with a grade of B- or better, a student may declare the Mathematics or Adolescence Education-Mathematics major; to declare the Mathematics concentration in Early Childhood & Childhood Education, students must complete Calculus I or Introduction to Proof with a grade of B- or better.
 A letter grade of at least C- is required to count a course toward any mathematics major or as a prerequisite for another mathematics course.

 Summary of Math Placement Levels and What They Mean: